Nipah virus

-Nipah virus (Henipavirus nipahense) is a bat-borne, zoonotic virus that causes Nipah virus infection in humans and other animals, a disease with a very high mortality rate (40-75%).
-Numerous disease outbreaks caused by Nipah virus have occurred in South East Africa and Southeast Asia.
+Nipah virus (Henipavirus nipahense) is a bat-borne, zoonotic virus that causes Nipah virus infection in humans and other animals, a disease with a very high case fatality rate (40–75%).
+Numerous disease outbreaks caused by the Nipah virus have occurred in India, Malaysia, and Singapore.
 Nipah virus belongs to the genus Henipavirus along with the Hendra virus, which has also caused disease outbreaks.

 Virology

 Like other henipaviruses, the Nipah virus genome is a single (non-segmented) negative-sense, single-stranded RNA of over 18 kb, which is substantially longer than that of other paramyxoviruses.
 The enveloped virus particles are variable in shape, and can be filamentous or spherical; they contain a helical nucleocapsid.
 Six structural proteins are generated: N (nucleocapsid), P (phosphoprotein), M (matrix), F (fusion), G (glycoprotein) and L (RNA polymerase).
 The P open reading frame also encodes three nonstructural proteins, C, V and W.

-The Nipah virus structural model, constructed at an atomic resolution, depicts a particle with a diameter of 90 nm, adorned with spikes.
-This model affords a glimpse into the virus's interior.
-The Nipah virus is known for its high mortality rate and is viewed as a potential candidate for the next pandemic.
-The construction of this model utilized components from the UCSF Chimera database, sourced from the Protein Data Bank (pdb).
+An atomic-scale structural model of a particle with a 90 nm diameter.

 There are two envelope glycoproteins.
 The G glycoprotein ectodomain assembles as a homotetramer to form the viral anti-receptor or attachment protein, which binds to the receptor on the host cell.
-Each strand in the ectodomain consists of four distinct regions: at the N-terminal and connecting to the viral surface is the helical stalk, followed by the beta-sandwich neck domain, the linker region and finally, at the C-terminal, four heads which contain host cell receptor binding domains.
+Each strand in the ectodomain consists of four distinct regions: at the N-terminal and connecting to the viral surface is the helical stalk, followed by the beta-sandwich neck domain, the linker region, and finally, at the C-terminal, four heads which contain host cell receptor binding domains.

 Each head consists of a beta-propeller structure with six blades.
-There are three unique folding patterns of the heads, resulting in a 2-up/2-down configuration where two heads are positioned distal to the virus and two heads are proximal.
+There are three unique folding patterns of the heads, resulting in a 2-up/2-down configuration where two heads are positioned distal to the virus, and two heads are proximal.
 Due to the folding patterns and subsequent arrangement of the heads, only one of the four heads is positioned with its binding site accessible to associate with the host B2/B3 receptor.

 The G protein head domain is also highly antigenic, inducing head-specific antibodies in primate models.
 As such, it is a prime target for vaccine development as well as antibody therapy.
 One head-specific antibody, m102.4, has been used in compassionate use cases and has completed Phase 1 clinical trials.
 The F glycoprotein forms a trimer, which mediates membrane fusion.